-The jewelers and artisans used gold for chiseling the adornments as it was considered to be the precious metal from the gods and was supposed to have originated from the Sun.
-The Roman empire was very conscious of their attires and jewelry; they created different methods to maintain their jewelry by cleaning and polishing with natural substances and liquids.
+The jewelers and artisans used gold for chiseling the adornments as it was considered to be a precious metal from the gods and was supposed to have originated from the Sun.
+The Roman Empire was very conscious of its attires and jewelry; they created different methods to maintain their jewelry by cleaning and polishing it with natural substances and liquids.

 Subscribe to our Newsletter!